-PSHE is delivered through a timetabled lesson, once a fortnight in Years 7 and 8.
-In Year 9, 10 and 11 PSHE is integrated within the RE/ PSHE curriculum.
-The timetabled Maths curriculum also covers Economic and Financial understanding.
 The PSHE curriculum is supported in its aims through the Academy's ethos, the pastoral system, the assembly programme and other areas of educational experience and extra-curricular activity.
-The curriculum and its aims are monitored and overseen by the PSHE co-ordinator, The Director of Student Services and Deputy Head (Learning).
+The curriculum and its aims are monitored and overseen by the PSHE Leader of Learning

-Our independent careers guidance includes information on the range of education or training options, including apprenticeships and technical education routes.
+Elements of SMSC are woven through the foundation and personalised curriculum stages and this is audited and monitored by the PSHE Leader of Learning.
+In addition to the timetabled careers lessons our independent careers guidance includes information on the range of education or training options, including apprenticeships and technical education routes.
 Guidance is always given with the intention of best promoting the individual student's interest.